Privacy Policy

 - Active client data: retained for the duration of our relationship plus 7 years for legal compliance

-- Financial assessment data: retained for 7 years as required by financial-services regulations
+- Consultation data: retained for 7 years as required by financial services regulations

 - Communication records: retained for 3 years for service quality and dispute resolution